nhunzaker/speakeasy/readme.md

 ###Current commands:

-1. `*.classify` : Roughly determines the action, subject, and owner (posessive object) of a sentence
+1. `*.classify` : Roughly determines the action, subject, and owner (posessive object) of a sentence.
+As of 0.2.2 it also includes verbs, nouns, and adjectives
 2. `*.sentiment`: A collection of methods to approximate the positive/negative affect of a statement (relative to the whole statement)
 3. `*.closest`  : Uses levenshtein distance to find the best match for a word given an array